GKRSOFT/File-MD/README.md

 2.2 HOW TO GET HELP OR ASK QUESTIONS ABOUT LOG-MD PROFESSIONAL FILE-MD hosts a Slack Channel community named “log-md.slack.com”.
 FILE-MD users will be asked if they would like to join when the FILE-MD order is fulfilled by an email from us.
-If you want to be added to the Slack channel, please email us with the email(s) you want to add to:
+If you want to be added to the Slack channel, please email us with the email(s) you want.
-• info@IMFSecurity.com
-You can also send an email to us at the same email above and we will be glad to answer any questions.
-Version 1.0 P a g e | 1